junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas's eyes are on Crowley.
 "What are *you* doing here?"

 "Why do I always get interrogated like I did something wrong?"
 Crowley complains loudly.
 "Can't I be doing something just so happened to help you out?
-Not that I'm counting, but it's probably... let me see..." he bends the fingers and pretends counting quietly.
+Not that I'm counting, but it's probably... let me see..." he bends his fingers and pretends counting quietly.

 "Alright, whatever."
 Dean bats his half-bent fingers away.
 "You say you're helping, then help!
 How do we get to Lucifer?"

 "Not until you tell me why you need him -- alive.
 I've been working my ass off trying to figure out a way to permanently shut that fucker's mouth off."
 Crowley grits his teeth.

+"Why are we working with the demon again?
+I thought you are usually against it, Dean."
+Cas chimes in.

+"Not working, just so happened to run into him."
+Dean shrugs slightly.
+"Call it fate."

 Sam sighs, giving way.
 "We needs his help -- or actually, not *we* we, angels.
-Angels are dying and we needs either him or Michael to cure them."
+Angels are dying and we needs either him or Michael to save them -- and the world."

 "Splendid, you got my attention right at 'Angels are dying'," Crowley shows a practiced smile.
 "When shall we start celebrating?"
+He raises the cocktail glass in his hand, pretending a toast, sipping a small sip.

-He turns to Cas, "Or I can loan you five thousand demons to take those probably short-handed administer works upstairs, what do you say?"
+He then turns to Cas, "Does that mean Upstairs is short of staffs again?
+My, my, isn't it just like old times, when you and I were hand-in-hand Thelma-and-Louise?
+For old times' sake, I can loan you some demons to take those probably short-handed administration works, what do you say?"

-"Crowley," Dean warns with a low and tired voice, just when Cas glares at him and growls, "No!"
+"Crowley!
+Fuck, no!"
+Dean shoves Cas aside, warning the slimy demon with a low and tired voice, just as Cas glares and growls, "No!"

 "Alright that, you three, focus!"
 Sam says, putting a hand on Dean and Cas each, eyes on Crowley.
 "Lucifer is our biggest problem -- and solution here.
 Can we please focus?"